webforge-labs/psc-cms/migrate-2.2.md

 - override getContainer in your main if necessary (if you have ovrriden the constructor from Psc\CMS\Roles\AbstractContainer)

+ContentStreamConverter + Context:
+- the abstract class \Psc\TPL\ContentStream\Converter needs now an implementation of the Psc\TPL\ContentStream\Context as first parameter.
+You can use a SimpleContainer for this

 Projects (DB):
 - ContentStream has another column "type" which defaults to "page-content"